It's been awhile since I talked about the bathroom remodel. Sorry 'bout that!

 Was that a convincing argument?
 Will you still follow my blog even though I put a wood window in a shower?
 Please do!

 Once I ruled out the plan to have a gigantic window, the idea of having any kind of mullions or details in the glass was also nixed.
 One big piece of glass was the only way to go.
 Thus, the window had to open with a hinge, (since you need multiple pieces of glass to have any kind of sliding mechanism).
 Enter, transom hinges.
-I got these beefy brass transom hinges and they work like a dream.
+I got these beefy brass transom hinges in 24" and they work like a dream.
 While they are pretty, they also hide behind the frame when the window is open, so there isn't a bunch of hardware to get in the way of the view.

 I love that the window opens like an ol' fashion hinged transom, plus with the opening at the top, the steam floats out of the room swiftly.